FeTS-AI/Challenge/Task_2/mlcubes/model/README.md

 <p>

 This file (`parameters.yaml`) contains all extra parameters that aren't files or directories.
 For example, here you can place all the hyperparameters that you will use for training a model.
 The parameters used for a challenge submission have to be stored inside the MLCube to guarantee reproducibility.
 Therefore, please copy the final paramters to the `project/parameters.yaml` file, which will be copied to the docker image if you use the provided Dockerfile.
 When testing your MLCube locally, different parameter files can be passed to an existing MLCube without rebuilding the image, as described in the [example section](#tasks-execution)).

 </p>
 </details>

 ## Task execution

-Here we describe the simple commands required to build and run MLCubes.
+Here we describe the simple commands required to build and run individual MLCubes, which is useful for debugging your submission.
+To run the complete evaluation pipeline (including toy data preparation and scoring), follow the steps [here](../../README.md#how-to-run-the-evaluation-pipeline-locally).
 Note that we use docker-based MLCubes for development, which are converted automatically to singularity images before the official evaluation.

 First, make sure that you are still in the `mlcube` folder.
 To run the `infer` task specified by the MLCube: